ekohe/wulin_master/README.md

 `:custom_uploader`

 Pass on the uploading mechanism to the application's own implementation.
 Some scenarios where this may be useful is when your application does not use `ActiveStorage` to upload, unlike WulinMaster.
 Create a custom class that inherits `WulinMaster::RichMediaUploader` and define these 2 methods: `upload` and `url`.
+It will have access to the `file` attribute, which is the a `ActionDispatch::Http::UploadedFile` type.
 An example implementation using CarrierWave is shown below.

 ```ruby
 class MyUploader < CarrierWave::Uploader::Base